 Widely used metals are:

-- columbium (Cb), titanium (Ti), zirconium (Zr), vanadium (V), tungsten (W): refractory metals that have melting points above 3600 degrees F (2000 degrees Celsius).
-Used for heat shied, tool coatings.
+- Columbium (Cb), titanium (Ti), zirconium (Zr), vanadium (V), tungsten (W): refractory metals that have melting points above 3600 degrees F (2000 degrees Celsius).
+Used for heat shield, tool coatings.

 - Tantalum (Ta)

 - Niobium (Nb)

 - Rhenium (Re)

 - Manganese (Mn)

 Metals are chosen for different applications based on their properties.